SSW Respite Procedure

 This procedure safeguards all involved — the main Foster Carer, the Enhanced Support or respite Foster Carer, the child, and the agency — by ensuring clear communication, safe practice, and a positive respite experience.

-The Referrals and Placement Team (RAPT) must be informed and involved as early as possible in all respite planning.
+The Referrals and Placement Team (RRT) must be informed and involved as early as possible in all respite planning.

 All respite must have written authorisation from the local authority before commencing.